-Col. Jeff Cooper, originator of the most recent handgun shooting practices, revolutionized how people viewed the 1911 pistol’s readiness state.
+Col. Jeff Cooper, who originated the most recent handgun shooting practices, revolutionized how people viewed the 1911 pistol readiness state.
 He created a system in which he named the different states as conditions.
-The conditions he named are;
+The conditions he detailed are:

-· Condition Zero: When your pistol has one round in the chamber with a cocked hammer and the safety catch off.
+- Condition Zero is when your pistol has one round in the chamber with a cocked hammer and the safety catch is off.

-· Condition One: This condition is also called ‘cocked and locked’.
+- Condition One is also called ‘cocked and locked’.
 It is when you have one round in the chamber with a cocked hammer and the side frame thumb safety functional.

-· Condition Two: This is when you have one round in the pistol’s chamber with the hammer fully down.
+- Condition Two is when you have one round in the pistol’s chamber and the hammer is fully depressed.

-· Condition Three: This is when you have a magazine that is charged in the pistol but with the hammer down and the chamber having no round.
+- Condition Three is when you have a magazine charged in the pistol but with the hammer down and the chamber having no round.

-· Condition Four: This is when you have no magazine in the pistol, no round in the chamber and the hammer fully down.
+- Condition Four is when you have no magazine in the pistol, no round in the chamber, and the hammer fully down.

-Although very scary to those who do not have any knowledge of the preventative and control aspects of the 1911, condition one is the readiness state which enjoys the endorsement of a majority of experts.
-This is as it provides the foremost stability of security and promptness.
+Although very scary to those without knowledge of the preventative and control aspects of 1911, condition one is the 1911 pistol readiness state, which most experts endorse.
+This is because it provides superior stability, security, and promptness.

-With the chamber empty, condition three has a degree of protection.
+Condition Three has some protection while the chamber is empty.
 But there are many steps involved before you can use the pistol.
-You will need the ‘Israeli draw’ which was created and taught by Israeli forces.
-For most users, the draw just adds to the level of complications in using the pistol.
-This can bring mistakes to a beginner who is trying to put a target in sight.
+You will need the ‘Israeli draw’, created and taught by Israeli forces.
+For most users, the draw adds to complications in using the pistol.
+This can bring mistakes to a beginner trying to put a target in sight.

 Is The ‘Half-Cock’ Safe?

-Instead of being a safety feature, the half-cock is meant to be just a feature to make the pistol fail-safe.
-But some people employ it for a readiness condition.
-One thing to note is that when the trigger of ‘series 80’ hammer-carrying 1911’s in half-cock condition is pulled, the hammer is more likely to fall off.
-But as a 1911 pistol readiness condition, half-cock is a viable option when you are surrounded by foes.
+The half-cock is intended to be merely a feature to make the pistol fail-safe, not a safety feature.
+However, some people use it as a readiness requirement.
+One thing to note is that when the trigger of ‘series 80’ hammer-carrying 1911s in half-cock condition is pulled, the hammer is more likely to fall off.
+However, as a 1911 pistol readiness condition, half-cock is a viable option when surrounded by enemies.